elementc/luminosity/README.md

 Bluetooth connectivity alerts are present.
 Feel free to email with feature requests- casey@spacewalkpublishing.us.

-If you have a darksky.io key, please use your own.
+Weather data powered by Dark Sky.
+If you fork this app, please replace my key with your own.

 Design heavily inspired by Krona Sunlight, an Android Wear face.